 Search & Hints Overview

 Search policies control how interpolants find the correct grid interval for a query point.
-Choosing the right policy can significantly improve performance for specific access patterns.

 This page applies to Vector grids